alibaba/react-intl-universal/README.md

   loadLocales() {
-    // init method will load CLDR locale data according to currentLocale intl.init({
+    // init method will load CLDR locale data according to currentLocale
+    // react-intl-universal is singleton, so you should init it only once in your app intl.init({
       currentLocale: 'en-US', // TODO: determine locale here locales,